-- Mix into the milk and eggs mixture gently and quickly.
+- Mix the milk and egg mixture gently and quickly.
 Let the batter rest for about 15 minutes while the grill is reheating.
 The batter will slightly thicken, making the pancake tenderer.

 - Lightly grease the griddle and drop a quarter cupful of batter on it.
 Bake on one side until bubbles start developing.
 Break for about two minutes, flip the pancake and cook the other side until it turns brown about 11/2 to 2 minutes.
 Flip only once and serve immediately.